geekfeiw/CSI-Net/README.md

 This code can achieve multi-channel, time-serial signal classification  as well as regression by modifying modern backbone networks.
 In our original paper, we have achieved four human sensing tasks with WiFi signals.

 We also applied this code with little modification to do motor fault diagnosis in engineering industry.
-Paper has been submitted to the Transactions on Industrial Electronics with title of *Multi-scale Residual Learning for End-to-end Motor Fault Diagnosis Under Nonstationary Conditions*. __ Code will be released soon.__ We are designing a light-weighted version for sensing tasks with COTS RFID (under progress).
+Paper has been submitted to the Transactions on Industrial Electronics with title of *Multi-scale Residual Learning for End-to-end Motor Fault Diagnosis Under Nonstationary Conditions* (Data and Code will be released soon).
+We are designing a light-weighted version for sensing tasks with COTS RFID (under progress).
 We believe this generic deep networks can solve more sensory data tasks.

 ## Tested Environment
 1. python 3.6